Ohio senators introduce rail safety bill after fiery crash

 “Through this legislation, Congress has a real opportunity to ensure that what happened in East Palestine will never happen again,” Vance said in a statement.
 “We owe every American the peace of mind that their community is protected from a catastrophe of this kind.”

+Norfolk Southern CEO Alan Shaw said Wednesday that he plans to testify next Thursday at a U.S. Senate hearing on the derailment, and the railroad has been in talks with other lawmakers.
+Shaw refused to testify before a Pennsylvania Senate committee and is now being subpoenaed to appear next week.

-All trains carrying hazardous materials, including those that don't fall under existing regulations for high-hazard flammable trains filled with crude oil or ethanol, would face new requirements under the bill.
-Rail carriers would need to create emergency response plans, and provide information and advance notification to the emergency response commissions of each state a train passes through.
+The bill would require railroads to create emergency response plans and provide information about trains carrying hazardous materials to the emergency response commissions of each state a train passes through.

-That provision could mean changes across the industry.
+That provision could mean significant changes.
 Hazardous materials shipments account for 7% to 8% of the roughly 30 million shipments railroads deliver across the U.S. each year.
 But almost any train — aside from a grain or coal train that carries a single commodity — might carry one or two cars of hazardous materials, because railroads often mix all kinds of shipments together on a train.

 The Association of American Railroads trade group says 99.9% of hazardous materials shipments reach their destinations safely, and railroads are generally regarded as the safest option to transport dangerous chemicals across land.
 Still, the East Palestine accident showed how even one derailment involving hazardous materials can be devastating.